munish30monga/COSMo/README.md

 # COSMo
-This is the official code repository of the paper "COSMo: CLIP Talks on Open-Set Multi-Target Domain Adaptation"
+This is the official PyTorch implementation of the paper "COSMo: CLIP Talks on Open-Set Multi-Target Domain Adaptation"

+- Code will be updated soon.
+Stay tuned!